kevingechen/CSAPP-Labs/03-Attack-Lab/README.md

   (gdb) layout asm
   (gdb) layout regs
 ```
-The `-q` parameter is used to skip network related operations in `ctarget, which
+The `-q` parameter is used to skip network related operations in `ctarget`, and
 you can run `ctarget -h` to view the concrete description of all valid parameters.
 Then we use `si` to monitor the program by instruction.
 We can see that every time
 a `callq` is executed, the address of the next instruction of `callq` will be pushed